jannatchowdhury/jannatchowdhury.github.io/index.md

 title: Home
 ---

-I am a Research Associate at Daffodil International University, who brings 4+ years of corporate experience as a Program & Project Manager in leading global MNCs, where I led data-driven technological growth initiatives.
+I am an upcoming Lecturer (current Research Associate) at Daffodil International University, who brings 4+ years of corporate experience as a Program & Project Manager in leading global MNCs, where I led data-driven technological growth initiatives.

 ### Pages
 * [About Me](./about.md)